jSquirrel/nutforms-web-client/docs/en/architecture.md

 1. First, it fetches the aspects definitions
 2. Second, it builds the rich model
-3. Third, it renders the form and appends it to the HTML element
+3. Third, it renders the form, appends it to the HTML element and registers event callbacks

 ## Rich Model